andrew-farries/sharks-k8s-volumes/slides.md

 A `PersistentVolume` represents a storage volume on some storage device (like an SSD on the node, or in cloud provider storage like EBS).

-Pods get access to `PersistentVolumes` by creating `PersistentVolumeClaims` which bind to the `PersistentVolumes`.
+Pods get access to `PersistentVolumes` by creating `PersistentVolumeClaims` which bind to a `PersistentVolume`.
 Once claimed, a `PersistentVolumeClaim` can be mounted into a Pod.

 ---
 # Static Provisioning vs Dynamic Provisioning